eksuri/BC-Adviser/README.md

 ## Abstract Boilerplate Code

 In each of our modules there's a lot of repititon and boilerplate.
 Any attempts to abstract this away further would be appreciated.

+## Canvas

+Canvas features have been pulled and put into a seperate branch, feature/Canvas.
+Canvas was currently working by hardcoding a development token in the config.json file.
+To implement canvas, we need to rewrite many of the functions to take the token as an argument, rather than having them reach for it as a globally accessible variable.
+Then we need to get a development token from Bellevue College and register our application for a client id-secret keypair, so we can implement OAuth2 and allow end users to authenticate with their specific Canvas acount using Alexa Account linking.